reema0814/Threat-Protection-with-XDR/Labguide/Module 1/Lab-01.md

 ### Task 1: Log in to Azure Portal

+  In this task , you login to Azure Portal and allows you to manage and configure your cloud resources through a web-based interface.

 1. If you are not login to the azure portal then in the virtual machine (VM) on the left, click on the Azure Portal, as shown below.

    ![](../media/login1.png)